kubermatic/docs/content/kubecarrier/master/tutorials_howtos/api_usage/service_clusters.md

 date: 2020-04-24T09:00:00+02:00
 ---

-ServiceClusters are used to register Kubernetes Clusters into KubeCarrier.
+ServiceClusters are Kubernetes clusters that run the actual application workloads managed by their operators, which are driven by the KubeCarrier Service Hub.
+To allow that, they first have to be registered in the KubeCarrier Management Cluster.

-To begin you need another Kubernetes cluster and its Kubeconfig.
+To register a new Service Cluster in KubeCarrier, we will need another Kubernetes cluster and its Kubeconfig.

 ## Need another Cluster?